delta-lab-ai/data_efficient_nopt/README.md

 In this work, seeking data efficiency, we design unsupervised pretraining for PDE operator learning.
 To reduce the need for training data with heavy simulation costs, we mine unlabeled PDE data without simulated solutions, and pretrain neural operators with physics-inspired reconstruction-based proxy tasks.
 To improve out-of-distribution performance, we further assist neural operators in flexibly leveraging a similarity-based method that learns in-context examples, without incurring extra training costs or designs.
 Extensive empirical evaluations on a diverse set of PDEs demonstrate that our method is highly data-efficient, more generalizable, and even outperforms conventional vision-pretrained models.

 Highlights:
-1. We introduce unlabeled PDE data and unsupervised pretraining for data-efficient neural operator learning.
+1. **Unsupervised Pretraining for Neural Operators**: We introduce unlabeled PDE data and unsupervised pretraining for data-efficient neural operator learning.
 We show that our method can achieve better performance than models trained with more simulated PDE solutions, or fine-tuned from public checkpoints pretrained on other benchmarks, demonstrating the importance of unsupervised pretraining on domain-specific PDE data.
-2. We propose a similarity-based method to improve the OOD generalization of neural operators, which is flexible and can scale up to a large number of unseen in-context examples (“demos”).
+2. **Scalable In-Context Learning for Neural Operators**: We propose a similarity-based method to improve the OOD generalization of neural operators, which is flexible and can scale up to a large number of unseen in-context examples (“demos”).
-3. We provide detailed empirical evaluations on both diverse PDE benchmarks and also several real-world scenarios, demonstrating that we can achieve both strong forward modeling performance and significant savings in PDE simulations.
+3. **Comprehensive Experiments**: We provide detailed empirical evaluations on both diverse PDE benchmarks and also several real-world scenarios, demonstrating that we can achieve both strong forward modeling performance and significant savings in PDE simulations.

 ## Prerequisites